tatumio/doc/docs/rpc/tezos-rpc-documentation/getChainId.md

 ### Request Parameters

-The `getChainIdentifier` method requires:
+The `getChainId` method requires:

 - `chainId` (string, required):
   The identifier of the Tezos chain from which the unique chain identifier is being requested.

 ### Return Object

-The `getChainIdentifier` method returns a string:
+The `getChainId` method returns a string:

 - The unique identifier of the specified chain.